umccr/agha-data-validation-pipeline/scripts/generate_presign_url/README.md

 This script is to be used to create pre-signed url based on the below parameter.
 Pre-signed url will live for 7 days.

 ###### Parameter

 Parameter passed as an arguments in calling the python scripts.
 Parameter are as follows.

 - `--study-ids`: `str` - agha_study_id to be queried.
 Space seperated for multiple ids.
 - `--flagship`: `str` - The flagship preferred code.
 [Check on the FlagShip class](../../lambdas/layers/util/util/agha.py#L9)
 - `--filetype`: `str` - The filetype that the script will find.
 Space seperated for multiple ids.
 (Options: VCF, BAM, FASTQ, CRAM).
 Default: all filetypes.
 - `--dryrun`: `bool` - only print the s3 key associated with the above query.

 To execute the script, just call main.py and include the parameter.

 ```
 python3 main.py [PARAMETER HERE]
 ```

+NOTE: Make sure use correct AWS credentials that valid up to 7 days.

-###### Command example for parameter above
+###### Command example for the following parameter

 study_id : A00001, A00002, A00003
 flagship : GI
 filetype : BAM, FASTQ

 ```
 python3 main.py --study-ids A00001 A00002 A00003 --flagship GI --filetype BAM FASTQ
 ```

-NOTE: Make sure use correct AWS_PROFILE and have the role that live for 7 days.

 ## The setup before executing the script

 1. Clone this repository

    ```